corda/corda/docs/source/api-flows.rst

 SendTransactionFlow/ReceiveTransactionFlow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Verifying a transaction will also verify every transaction in the transaction's dependency chain, which will require transaction data access on counterparty's node.
-The ``SendTransactionFlow`` can be used to automate the sending and data vending process.
-The ``SendTransactionFlow`` will listen for data request until the transaction is resolved and verified on the other side:
+Verifying a transaction received from a counterparty also requires verification of every transaction in its dependency chain.
+This means the receiving party needs to be able to ask the sender all the details of the chain.
+The sender will use ``SendTransactionFlow`` for sending the transaction and then for processing all subsequent transaction data vending requests as the receiver walks the dependency chain using ``ReceiveTransactionFlow``:

 .. container:: codeset